 PinePhone (PINE64) – Best Linux Phone

 The company named Pine 64 helps people to make their data more private, for this they have launched a product called PinePhone.
 Though you can get up to 17 OS of personal choice, the latest version of PostMarket OS comes pre-installed with this.
-It is powered by Linux.
+Linux powers it.

 You shall get impressive specifications with this.
 It comes with: